 - Bicycles were provided to 24 poor girls through scholarship and self-chosen study materials were also given to other girls.

-- Skill trainings on make-up, hairdressing and sewing, together with allowance for housing, meal and training tools, were given to 20 young women.
+- Skill training on make-up, hairdressing and sewing, together with allowance for housing, meal and training tools, were given to 20 young women.
 Upon completion of training, they would be given small grants to start their own business.